The Cantamus Story

 We were very keen to continue singing, so we formed a madrigal group, rehearsing in Richard’s home.
 This soon led to concerts, but most audiences find a diet of just renaissance madrigals and motets somewhat indigestible, so we leavened the diet with Victorian and Edwardian partsongs and anthems by composers such as Elgar and Stanford, and readings from Anne Hume and Three’s Company.
 The audiences demanded yet more ‘lightness’, so we turned joyfully to songs by Cole Porter, Jerome Kern et al – and it set Richard to work arranging them.
 As new and yet more experienced members joined, they brought their own enthusiasms, so Finzi and MacMillan became part of the ever-broadening mix.

 The need for a good rehearsal room loomed large for several years.
 For instance, at the otherwise lovely and welcoming Long Compton Junior School we sat with knees under our chins on chairs designed for 7-year-olds.
-Eventually we found a real home at the Catholic Parish Centre in Shipston.
+Eventually we found a real home at the Catholic Parish Centre in Shipston and then moved to Newbold On Stour where we are still today.